larscom/larscom/README.md

  - [ngrx-signals-storage](https://github.com/larscom/ngrx-signals-storage) - @ngrx/signals plugin to save state to localstorage/sessionstorage and restore the state on page load.

 ## Go Libraries
- - [go-bitvavo](https://github.com/larscom/go-bitvavo) - Thread safe client library for the Bitvavo platform
+ - [go-bitvavo](https://github.com/larscom/go-bitvavo) - Thread safe client library for the Bitvavo platform.
- - [go-loading-cache](https://github.com/larscom/go-loading-cache) - Simple, high performance loading cache written in GO
+ - [go-cache](https://github.com/larscom/go-cache) - High performance, simple generic cache written in GO, including a loading cache.

 ## Tools
  - [gitlab-ci-dashboard](https://github.com/larscom/gitlab-ci-dashboard) - A dashboard for Gitlab CI which gives you a global overview of pipelines and their statuses.